-- 8.01 Base Seed Points for CT Surfers, Season Wildcards and Season Replacements at the start of each Surfing Season will be determined by WSL prior to the first CT Event and then: - (a) Men will have 16.67% of that initial amount deducted from each of the first 6 CT Events of the Surfing Season (Base Seed Points will be zero from the 7th Event onwards). - (b) Women will have 20% of that initial amount deducted from each of the first 5 CT Events of the Surfing Season (Base Seed Points will be zero from the 6th Event onwards). - 8.02 Current Seed Points will be the Base Seed Points plus the current Rankings Points earned in the CT Events in that Surfing Season. - 8.03 Season Wildcards received for non-injury reasons and Season Replacements will receive Base Seed Points lower than the last seeded CT Surfer as determined by the WSL Commissioner's Office - 8.04 A Surfer who has received a men's Season Wildcard due to injury will be seeded in accordance with the following when returning from injury: - (a) If ranked in the top 10 on the CT Rankings before the injury, the Surfer will be seeded 13; - (b) If ranked in the top 20 on the CT Rankings before the injury, the Surfer will be seeded 25; - (c) If ranked in the top 34 on the CT Rankings before the injury, the Surfer will be seeded 34. - 8.05 A Surfer who has received a women's Season Wildcard will be seeded in accordance with the following when returning from injury: - (a) If ranked in the top 5 on the CT Rankings before the injury,

-- the Surfer will be seeded 7; - (b) If ranked in the top 10 on the CT Rankings before the injury, the Surfer will be seeded 13: - (c) If ranked in the top 17 on the CT Rankings before the injury, the Surfer will be seeded 17. - 8.06 Reseeding may be performed within the Event Window but only prior to the first heat of each round being started.
+- 8.01 "Base Seed Points" for CT Surfers, Season Wildcards and Season Replacements at the start of each Surfing Season will be determined by WSL prior to the first CT Event and then: - (a) Men will have 16.67% of that initial amount deducted from each of the first 6 CT Events of the Surfing Season (Base Seed Points will be zero from the 7th Event onwards). - (b) Women will have 20% of that initial amount deducted from each of the first 5 CT Events of the Surfing Season (Base Seed Points will be zero from the 6th Event onwards). - 8.02 "CT Seed Points" will be the Base Seed Points plus the current Rankings Points earned in the CT Events in that Surfing Season. - 8.03 Season Wildcards received for non-injury reasons and Season Replacements will receive Base Seed Points lower than the last seeded CT Surfer as determined by the WSL Commissioner's Office - 8.04 For reference below in Articles 8.05 and 8.06 below, the "Ranking for Injury" is the Surfer's CT Ranking from the prior year's Surfing Season when the Surfer is injured during the first 6 CT Events in the Surfing Season, and is their current CT Ranking when injured during any Event after the 6th CT Event of the Surfing Season. - 8.05 A Surfer who has received a men's Season Wildcard due to injury will be seeded in accordance with the following when returning from injury: - (a) If their Ranking for Injury was in the top 10, the Surfer will be seeded 13; - (b) If their Ranking for Injury was in the top 20, the Surfer will be seeded 25; - (c) If their Ranking for Injury was in the top 34, the Surfer will be seeded 34. - 8.06 A Surfer who has received a women's Season Wildcard will be seeded in accordance with the following when returning from injury: - (a) If their Ranking for Injury was in the top 5, the Surfer will be seeded 7; - (b) If their Ranking for Injury was in the top 10, the Surfer will be seeded 13; - (c) If their Ranking for Injury in the top 17, the Surfer will be seeded 17 - 8.07 For seeding purposes, if a CT Surfer is deemed to receive a